Normandy - Cheese and bunkers

 • Saving Private Ryan

 During the Allied invasion of Normandy in 1944, Omaha Beach was the site of chaotic mayhem.
-It is almost impossible to imagine the slaughter that took place as the infantry ran across this sand towards the fortified casemates.
+It is almost impossible to imagine the slaughter that took place as the infantry ran toward the fortified casemates.

 Omaha Beach